mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "The ocean?
 Were you on a ship?"

-  Thi didn't respond, looking confused and agitated.
+  Thi shook hae head, looking confused and agitated.

   "Do you remember how you got here?"